-An affirmative vote of a majority of the shares of our common stock present in person or represented by proxy and entitled to vote at our Annual Meeting is required to approve our amended and restated Plan.
+An affirmative vote of a majority of the shares of our common stock present in person or represented by proxy and entitled to vote at our Annual Meeting is required to approve the French Sub-Plan under the Plan.
 Abstentions will have the same effect as voting against this proposal.
-Broker "non-votes" are not counted for purposes of approving our amended and restated Plan and thus will not affect the outcome of the voting on such proposal.
+Broker "non-votes" are not counted for purposes of approving the French Sub-Plan under the Plan and thus will not affect the outcome of the voting on such proposal.

-Our Board of Directors unanimously recommends a vote "FOR" Proposal Two, the approval of our amended and restated 2004 Equity Incentive Plan.
+Our Board of Directors unanimously recommends a vote "FOR" Proposal Two, the approval of the French Sub-Plan under our 2004 Equity Incentive Plan.

-Description of the 2004 Equity Incentive Plan
+Summary Description of the 2004 Equity Incentive Plan